vikrrantshah/arbio/README.md

 ### 1. Nx Monorepo

+Pros

 - Nx is a Typescript-first Monorepo tool.
 - Compared to other monorepo tools like npm, yarn or pnpm workspaces Nx is an overall monorepo orchestrator.
 - Nx has a CLI for creating framework specific apps and libraries.
 - Nx CLI is also very intuitive (similar to package.json) to setup custom scripts for an app or lib with project.json
 - Nx has a TUI that can be used for running multiple dev server or scripts in parallel (So you don't need to deal will multiple terminals)
+- Nx cloud you can maintain your pipelines and deploments.
+- Nx has built-in build caching.

+Cons

+- Nx has a bit of learning curve.
+- With Nx you need at least one team member who understands Nx or is fluent with it.
+- Initial setup can be a bit time consuming.

 ### 2. NestJS

+Pros

 - NestJS is a Typescript-first backend framework.
 - Since it's Typescript we gain the benefits of e2e type safety, single language productivity and code sharing.